TransUnion Customer & Partner Portal Privacy Notice

 We have recently updated our Privacy Notice.
 Be sure to review the notice carefully to understand our privacy practices.

-This Notice applies when you use our customer and partner portal (the “Portal”), and controls how we process personal information to assess the credentials of our prospective business clients when determining whether to engage with them as customers or partners for our services.
+Scope: This Notice applies when you use our customer and partner portal (the “Portal”), and controls how we process personal information to assess the credentials of our prospective business clients when determining whether to engage with them as customers or partners for our services.
 This assessment involves vetting a large amount of information, mostly pertaining to the relevant business entity, and any financial and reputational risk that may be associated with it.
 This Notice does not cover practices of other TransUnion businesses or products, nor your interactions with us as a job applicant.
 Please see those respective privacy notices listed on the left-hand panel of this page for more information on those privacy practices.
-To learn how Sontiq, Argus Advisory, and Commerce Signals handle personal information about you and the rights you may have regarding that personal information, please visit the Sontiq Privacy Center, the Argus Privacy Notice, and Commerce Signals Privacy Notice respectively.

-Visit our Consumer Privacy Rights page to exercise your privacy rights and choices.
+Visit our US State Privacy Rights page to exercise your privacy rights and choices.

 View annual consumer requests metrics (California Consumer Privacy Act (CCPA) and California Data Broker Registration) for TransUnion Companies.